gemoc/resist/activities.md

  - Mar.
 29, 2022: Visit of Inria/DIVERSE delegation to KA23
  - July.
 2022: visit of Helge Spieker at Inria
  - Nov.
 8, 2022: Visit of Simula/VIAS delegation to Inria Rennes see https://gemoc.org/resist/events/resistAtInriaNov2022

+2023
+ - Mar.
+14, 2023: Visit of H. Spieker at Inria Rennes - Seminar
+ - May.
+10, 2023: Visit (1 week) Paul Temple at Simula, Oslo
+ - Jun.
+29, 2023: Visit A. Gotlieb at Inria Rennes